 Sony A80L vs A95L: picture

-But the A80L is an excellent performer in its own right.
+Of course the A80L is an excellent performer in its own right.
 It boasts bright, popping colours but still with plenty of nuance in more delicate areas such as skin tones.
 There's no compromise in the level of dynamism, making for a picture with a real sense of depth.
 Detail is outstanding in both light and dark extremes, and – as with all recent Sony TVs – the motion processing is second to none (Sony really is the best in the business in this regard).

 Upscaling is a real highlight too, delivering a picture that's sharp and detailed without any hint of how much processing has actually been done.
 That XR Clear Image feature is being put to good use.